Facial Nerve Problems (cont.)

 - How are the causes of facial nerve dysfunction diagnosed?

-- What is and what causes Bell's palsy?
+- What is Bell's palsy?

-- What surgical reconstruction options are available?
+- Surgical reconstruction options

-- Can facial nerve problems be prevented?
+- Can Bell's palsy and other facial nerve problems be prevented?

 - Find a local Neurologist in your town